capnramses/apg_mesh/README.md

 Each node has an identifying index, which is its order of appearance (the first one is 0, the second one is 1, etc.).
 A node may have a parent, given by index number, or no parent, indicated by -1.
 This gives a tree hierarchy in a simple collection of lines.
-Each node may or may not directly affect one of the vertex-deforming bones.
-I indicate that in the same way.
 In my mesh I only created 2 deforming bones in a skeleton, but Blender has exported a tree of 5 nodes - this includes the skeleton as a whole, and the higher-level container object, and some other attached object (a light source?).
 In any case, it's